 Originally from Switzerland, the “Berners” thrives in colder conditions.
-Although large, they are fantastic with children, having a gentle nature.
+Although large, they are fantastic with children and have a gentle nature.

-Being such a large dog, they do need plenty of space, although they can be very well-behaved in the home.
+Large dogs need plenty of space, although they can be well-behaved in the home.

-The Bichon Frise is a sociable breed who likes to go everywhere with their owners.
-Playful, merry, and curious are some of the words used to describe the Bichon Frise.
+The Bichon Frise is a friendly breed that likes to go everywhere with its owners.
+Playful, merry, and curious are some words used to describe the Bichon Frise.
 They have lots of energy and are good around children.

-They are a small dog, standing at 11.5 inches and weighing just 18 pounds.
+They are small dogs, standing at 11.5 inches and weighing 18 pounds.
 They have a white coat, which is medium in length, with corkscrew curls and a silky texture.

-The Bichon Frise is an ideal breed for someone with allergies as they do not molt and are considered to be hypoallergenic.
+The Bichon Frise is an ideal breed for someone with allergies as they do not molt and are considered hypoallergenic.

-The Biewer Terrier is also known as the Yorkshire Terrier, or “Yorkie”.
-A small terrier, they stand just 11 inches tall, with a weight up to 8 pounds.
+The Biewer Terrier is also known as the Yorkshire Terrier or “Yorkie.”
+A small terrier stands just 11 inches tall and weighs up to 8 pounds.
 They have a grey, black, and tan coat, which is long and silky.

-They are a very vocal dog and will alert you to any danger.
-Introduced to North America in 1872, they were first registered by the AKC in 1885, making them one of the oldest breeds to be accepted by the AKC.
+They are very vocal dogs and will alert you to any danger.
+Introduced to North America in 1872, they were first registered by the AKC in 1885, making them one of the oldest breeds accepted by the AKC.

-There is a famous Biewer Terrier called Smoky, who served in the Second World War.
+A famous Biewer Terrier, Smoky, served in the Second World War.
 I would urge you to read the Wikipedia page about smoky here.

 Black and Tan Coonhound